dnjackson/eos/content/tutorials/concept-basics/apps-are-state-machines/index.md

 - **Determinism**.
 I prefer all actions to be deterministic.
 This doesn’t actually prevent the system from making choices that aren’t controlled by the user; it just means that those choices must be exposed in action parameters.
 For example, an airline reservation system might assign a seat to a passenger with an action whose signature is

 	  assignSeat (p: Passenger, out s: Seat)

+  *Thanks to Gordon Cassie for comments on this post which led to several improvements.*